 A Maritime Security Committee has been established to ensure security measures compliant to international and national standards are implemented at all times and there is effective and close collaboration, cooperation and communication between all enforcement agencies, port facilities and private maritime operators.

-Members of the Committee are: Director SIMA (Chairperson), the Solomon Islands Ports Authority (SIPA) (Deputy Chairperson), Customs and Excise Division, National Security Division, Royal Solomon Islands Police Force (RSIPF), Solfish Company Limited, Tradco Shipping Limited, and Nofokava Transport Logistic.
+Members of the Committee are: Director SIMA (Chairperson), the Solomon Islands Ports Authority (SIPA) (Deputy Chairperson), Customs and Excise Division, Immigration Division, National Security Office, Royal Solomon Islands Police Force (RSIPF), Solfish Company Limited, Tradco Shipping Limited, and Nofokava Transportation & Logistic.

 As per the Maritime Safety Administration (Ship and Port Security) Regulations 2011, SIMA is the Designated Authority (DA) for maritime security and has responsibilities in: